justinross102/386-blog/_posts/2023-10-28-third-post.md

 I gathered the data for my research from the [Theme Park Wait Times API](https://queue-times.com/en-US/pages/about).
 This unofficial API is free and easy to use and provides accurately updated wait times for attractions from theme parks all over the world.
 This project will only feature theme parks in the United States.

 This API gives each park a unique ID, so to assemble a dataset I needed to know the IDs of the parks I wanted to include.
-I used to following code to extract the needed IDs:
+I used the following code to extract the needed IDs:
 ```python
 url = "https://queue-times.com/parks.json"
 response = requests.get(url)